Imke de Pater: Research

 De Pater's research centers on observations of the large planets and their rings and satellites (Jupiter, Neptune, Titan, and Uranus) using adaptive optics and radio observations.
 When the Comet Shoemaker–Levy 9 collided with Jupiter in 1994, she led the campaign to observe the impact using the Keck Telescope and the animations of the impact of the comet are readily available to the general public.
-Her research on the rearrangement of the rings of Uranus indicated they are dynamic feature of the planet and she revealed the presence of new dust belts surrounding Uranus.
+Her research on the rearrangement of the rings of Uranus indicated they are a dynamic feature of the planet and she revealed the presence of new dust belts surrounding Uranus.